minghai/MikuMikuSequencer/README.md

 1. Length
   - Default is infinite, or non-stop.
 Most used one is 0, or key off.
 The rest is 0.5 for staccato.
 2. Octave
-  - Key of a note is specified by its position on the score, but if you need more higher or lower note, you can specify the octave property relatively higher or lower by octave.
+  - Key of a note is specified by its position on the score, but if you need more higher or lower note, you can specify the octave property relatively one octave higher or lower from its position.
 3. Semitone
-  - You can semitones such as sharp or flat.
-Semitones are represented with symbols, though if you specify such like B# or Fb, then its position move to C or E.
+  - You can use semitones such as sharp or flat.
+Semitones are represented with symbols on the score, though if you specify such like B# or Fb, then the note's position will move to C or E.

-There might be note's volume (or velocity) as a note's propety, though it is not implemented yet.
+There may be note's volume (or velocity) as a note's propety, though it is not implemented yet.
+Velocity is always 127 (max value) now.

 Keyboard